 - Thirty-two 100-horsepower exhaust jet fans, weighing 2,000 pounds each, and 1,380 lighting fixtures were installed onto the ceiling of the tunnel.

 - Various traffic control devices, lane control and life safety systems have been installed in the tunnel.

 The Airport Trail tunnel project includes:

-- Tunnel excavation - Tunnel excavation involved the removal of approximately 440,000 cubic metre of rock and earth material.
+- Tunnel excavation - Tunnel excavation involved the removal of more than 600,000 cubic metres of rock and earth material.

 - Underground Utilities under the Tunnel Structure - Installation of underground utilities such as water for firefighting purposes and storm drainage pipes to manage storm water.

 - Tunnel Structure - Concrete work on the structure itself began with the installation of the footings followed by forming and pouring of the tunnel walls and roof.
 Completed fall 2012.